-- 2.1.11.
-Changes to the RFQ.
-The Selection Committee shall determine whether any changes to the RFQ should be made to clarify errors, omissions or ambiguities or to incorporate project improvements or additional details.
-If such changes are required, an addendum shall be issued. - 2.1.12.
+- 2.1.12.
 Evaluation of Statement of Qualifications (Short-List Step).
 The Selection Committee shall evaluate each SOQ.
 The Selection Committee may waive minor informalities in a SOQ but shall eliminate from further consideration any proposer determined to be non-responsive or deemed not fully qualified, responsible or suitable.
 Prior construction management or design-build experience shall not be required as a prerequisite for consideration or award of a contract.
 However, in the selection of a contractor, the selection committee may consider the experience of each contractor on comparable projects.
 The Selection Committee shall then select (short-list) two (2) or more responsive proposers based on the SOQ submitted in response to the RFQ.
 The Selection Committee either individually or as a group at any point in the evaluation may contact some or all references recommended by the proposer.
 The Selection Committee may use the information gained during the reference checks in the evaluation.
 The Selection Committee may ask questions or request additional information from any proposer. - 2.1.13.
 Request for Proposals (RFP).
-A RFP shall be prepared for each project and approved by the Director of Engineering.
+A RFP shall be prepared for each project and approved by the Chief Engineer.
 The RFP shall provide further details not described in the RFQ and shall include the factors to be used in evaluating each proposal.
 For Design-Build contracts, the RFP shall include details regarding the project quality and performance requirements, conceptual design documents and information regarding the proposer's Contract Cost Limit (CCL) to determine the best value in response to the RFP.
 For Construction Management contracts, the RFP shall define the allowable level of direct construction involvement by the proposer, describe details regarding the proposer's CCL and define the pre-design, design, bid and construction phase services required.
-No more than ten (10) percent of the construction work, as measured by the cost of the work, shall be performed by the construction manager with its own forces.
 The Construction Management firm will procure the subcontractors services by publicly advertising and competitive sealed bidding to the maximum extent practicable.
 Documentation shall be placed in the file detailing the reasons any work is not procured by publicly advertised competitive sealed bidding.
-The RFP process shall include a separate technical proposal evaluation stage and a price proposal evaluation stage.
+The RFP process shall include a separate technical proposal evaluation stage and a price proposal evaluation stage. - 2.1.14.
+Technical Proposals.
+The Selection Committee shall initially request a technical proposal from those firms that were short-listed.
+The technical proposals shall provide the information requested in the RFP.
+Firms submitting a technical proposal shall provide the electronic document by the date and time listed in the RFP.